 The room on the other side of the pressure door had a circular stairwell going down and up, wrapped around a centre containing a cylinder, inside which an elevator waited, its door open.

 Henri, despite his bulky suitcase, decided to forgo the elevator and instead made his way down the winding circle of stairs to the next level, which displayed “Staterooms: 1-10” on the door.
-Once through this second pressure door, Henri found himself in a single hallway lined on both sides with doors.
+Once through this second pressure door, Henri found himself in a single hallway lined with doors on both sides.
 At the end of this hallway, on the left, he found his room.

-But now that he had, he had no idea how to unlock the door.
-He tried waving his paper boarding pass around – who used paper anyway?
-He even tried touching the card to the door handle, all to no avail.
+But now that he had found it, he had no idea how to unlock the door.
+He tried waving his paper boarding pass around—who used paper anyway—and even tried touching the card to the door handle, all to no avail.

 “How the hell do I get in my room?” he asked himself.